fuzzdebugplatform/fuzz_debug_platform/README.md

 ```

 When you see "fuzz ok", you can open `localhost:43000`
-to see analysis（you can alse open this page advance, but you'd
+to see analysis（you can alse open this page in advance,
- bettor flush the page after fuzz ok）:
+ but you'd better flush the page after fuzz ok）:

 ![quick experience](img/quick.gif)